cwensel/cascading/README.md

 _This repo branch is an early release WIP for Cascading 3.0._

-3.0 will include a few major changes and additions.
-All of which will be centered around the complete re-write of the platform query planner and improvements to the planner API.
+3.0 includes a few major changes and additions:

+* Complete re-write of the platform query planner and improvements to the planner API
+* Addition of Apache Tez as a runtime platform
+* Changes to the Tap/Scheme generic type signatures to support portability

-These changes hope to simplify the creation of new bindings to new platform implementations and to improve the performance of the current MapReduce planner and resulting applications.
+These changes hope to simplify the creation of new bindings to new platform implementations and to improve the performance of resulting applications.

 On the last point, we ask that users please spend time running their existing applications against 3.0 WIP releases and to open issues along with tests via pull requests against